 Figure 3: The routing network for $\ell = 4$ and its augmentation for n = 5 and d = 3 (i.e., $g : [5] \times [3] \rightarrow [5]$).
 The zero layer is drawn twice, once on the left and once on the right.
-The vertices in this later are connected by 2-paths to vertices in layer one, and by edge-label gadgets (a direct edge and a 2-path) to layer $2\ell + 1 = 9$.
-The wide dashed line depicts an augmented routing-path from vertex 2 to vertex 4 = g(2, 3).
+The vertices in this layer are connected by 2-paths to vertices in layer one, and by edge-label gadgets (a direct edge and a 2-path) to layer $2\ell + 1 = 9$.
+The wide dashed line depicts an augmented routing-path from vertex 2 to vertex 4 = g(2,3) (via the top vertex of the middle layer).

+Now, suppose that we select such a random routing path for each $(v, i) \in [n] \times [d]$, and condition on the event that these routing paths are vertex-disjoint (which is highly unlikely to be the case).24 Relying on the vertex-disjointness of the routing-paths, it follows that if (g, L) is 2-colorable, then the subgraph that consists of all the augmented routing paths is bipartite.
+This relies on the fact that a legal 2-coloring of an augmented routing path from v to g(v, i), which has length $2+2\ell + L(v, i)$, assigns these two vertices colors that satisfy the (generalized) 2-coloring condition.
 On the other hand, if (g, L) is not 2-colorable, then the subgraph consisting of all the augmented routing paths is not bipartite.
 Furthermore, relying on the edge-disjointness of the routing paths, any 2-coloring of the (vertices of the) latter subgraph that has t monochromatic edges, yields a 2-coloring of g with at most t violating edges (i.e., edges that violate the constraints of L).
 This is the case because a legal 2-coloring of the augmented routing path from v to g(v, i), which has length $2 + 2\ell + L(v, i)$, yields a legal 2-coloring of the edge $\{v, g(v, i)\}$ with respect to L.